thevilledev/ez-docker-zcash/README.md

 # docker-zcash

 Docker configuration for building & running Zcash node & client in Docker.
 Makes it super easy to set up your own Zcash wallet.
+That's why zk-SNARK proofs are baked into the image rather than shared through a volume.

 By default does not expose RPC interface outside of the container.